 A previous research study noted a correlation between air pollution and outdoor workers.
-Authors of that 2011 document have recently also shown a possible negative effect between increased PM2.5 levels and indoor worker productivity in their newly released 2013 study.
+Authors of that 2011 document have recently also shown a possible negative effect between increased indoor PM2.5 levels and worker productivity in their newly released 2013 study.

-Results, summarized by the Washington Post indicated “… that every 10-microgram per cubic meter increase in PM2.5 levels decreased worker productivity by 0.6%, as measured by the number pear boxes packed by each worker.
+Results, summarized by the Washington Post indicated “… that every 10-microgram per cubic meter increase in PM2.5 levels decreased worker productivity by 0.6%, as measured by the number per boxes packed by each worker.
 Since workers were paid piecemeal, this translated to a decrease of roughly 41 cents per hour, per 10 micrograms of PM2.5.”

-Through additional calculations from this study, the authors suggest that with the reductions in PM2.5 since 1997, the U.S. manufacturing sector may have had an aggregate labor savings of $19.5 billion—a previously-unknown benefit of fine particulate regulation.
+Through additional calculations from this study, the authors suggest that with the reductions in PM2.5 since 1997, the U.S. manufacturing sector may have had an aggregate labor savings of $19.5 billion—a previously unknown benefit of fine particulate regulation.